benelan/dotfiles/.github/README.md

 - `CODEIUM` - Use the Codeium (free Copilot alternative) plugin in Neovim.

-- `NERD_ICONS` - Use developer icons in Neovim/Vim/Vifm/etc. [Wezterm ships with NerdFont glyphs], so the icons are displayed by default unless explicitly disabled by setting the option to `0`.
-If you don't use Wezterm, make sure to install a [NerdFont] (e.g. `dot deps -t font`) before enabling the icons by setting the option to `1`.
+- `NERD_FONT` - Use developer icons in Neovim/Vim/Vifm/etc. [Wezterm ships with Nerd Font glyphs], so the icons are displayed by default unless explicitly disabled by setting the option to `0`.
+If you don't use Wezterm, make sure to install a [Nerd Font] (e.g. `dot deps -t font`) before enabling the icons by setting the option to `1`.

 ## Credits